Annual Diamondback Terrapin Surveys

 Counts take place both on water and on land.
 From motorboats to kayaks and SUPs, all are encouraged to participate.
 MCBP conducts several trainings prior to the count.
 Terrapins are the only turtle occupying brackish water, but other turtles, such as snapping turtles, may venture into more brackish water, so it’s important that you are trained to identify the correct species.

 Locations of surveys depend on the number of crews that are available and may take place in all of Maryland’s Coastal Bays.
-If you are interested in participating in the survey, please contact Katherine Phillips at email@example.com.
+If you are interested in participating in the survey, please contact Sandi Smith at email@example.com or by calling her at 410-213-2297 ext 106.

 The diamondback terrapin is Maryland’s state reptile.
 Inhabiting the brackish waters in the bays and creeks of the Atlantic and Gulf coasts, it is the only turtle in North America restricted to estuaries.
 Relatively little is known about this species; terrapin have been threatened historically and its numbers continue to decline in some parts of its range.